alisdair/team-time-zone/NOTES.md

 ---

 Need to write tests for (and refactor/recompose) the timezone-collection component.
 And it would be good to completely rework the navbar into a component, if that's possible.

+---

+All important tests now written.
+Navbar extraction is the last significant UI code work to do.
+Otherwise it's just the auth and deployment stuff.